 Applicable clinical trials must use the unaltered consent template language provided below in the informed consent document:

-"A description of this clinical trial will be available on http://www.clinicaltrials.gov/, as required by U.S. Law.
+"A description of this clinical trial will be available on http://www.clinicaltrials.gov/(link is external), as required by U.S. Law.
 This Web site will not include information that can identify you.
 At most, the Web site will include a summary of the results.
 You can search this Web site at any time."

 Required Informed Consent Language for NIH and other Sponsor Requirements for Registration and Reporting